GoogleCloudPlatform/generative-ai/gemini/sample-apps/gemini-mesop-cloudrun/README.md

       --set-env-vars=GOOGLE_CLOUD_REGION=$GOOGLE_CLOUD_REGION
    ```

 On successful deployment, you will be provided a URL to the Cloud Run service.
 You can visit that in the browser to view the Cloud Run application that you just deployed.
-Choose the functionality that you would like to check out and the application will prompt the Vertex AI Gemini API and display the responses.
+Choose the functionality that you would like to check out and the application will prompt the Gemini API in Vertex AI and display the responses.

 Congratulations!